William Owuraku Aidoo: Politics

 William Owuraku Aidoo entered parliament on 7 January 2013 as the representative of the Afigya Kwabre South constituency on the ticket of the New Patriotic Party.
-He contested for the seat once more during the 2016 parliamentary elections and won.
-William Contested the in the 2020 General election and won to represent his constituents in the 8th Parliament of the Fourth Republic of Ghana.
+He contested the seat again during the 2016 parliamentary elections and won.
+William was reelected again in the 2020 General election for the 8th Parliament of the Fourth Republic of Ghana.
 He is currently the deputy Minister for Energy.

 Committees

 William is a member of Constitutional, Legal and Parliamentary Affairs Committee and also a member of Subsidiary Legislation Committee.

 Personal life

 William Owuraku Aidoo is married with five children.
 He identifies as Christian and is a member of the Catholic Church.